Esri/spatial-framework-for-hadoop/sample-workflows/HiveAggregationSample/README.md

 > This is a minimum implementation the ST_Geometry user definied functions found in the [Hive Spatial Library](https://github.com/ArcGIS/hive-spatial).
 The full list of functions is available in the linked repository.

-Define a schema for the earthquake data.
+Define a schema for the [earthquake data](https://github.com/Esri/hadoop-tools/tree/master/sample-workflows/data/earthquake-data).
+The earthquake data is in CSV (comma-separated values) format, which is natively supported by Hive.

 ```sql
 CREATE EXTERNAL TABLE IF NOT EXISTS earthquakes (earthquake_date STRING, latitude DOUBLE, longitude DOUBLE, magnitude DOUBLE)